karlospn/mytechramblings-site-source-code/content/posts/check-nugets-packages-for-security-vulnerabilities-on-you-cicd-pipeline.md

 As you can see the list of vulnerable dependencies has grown quite a bit from the previous execution.

 To put it simply, remember to use **ALWAYS** the ``--use-transitive`` parameter when running the ``dotnet list package --vulnerable`` command, because the NuGet packages you have installed on your app have their own dependencies and those dependencies can be have their own dependencies, and so on and so forth.
-In the end if you want to check if there is a vulnerability on the entire chain of dependencies not only on your top-level packages.
+And you want to check if there is a vulnerability on the entire chain of dependencies not only on your top-level packages.

 # **How to integrate the .NET CLI vulnerability scan feature with your CI/CD pipelines**

-The `dotnet list package --vulnerable --use-transitive` command **ONLY** list any known vulnerabilities in your dependencies, if a vulnerability if found within your application the dotnet CLI won't thrown an exception, which means that there is not a native way to stop the execution if a vulnerability is found.
+The `dotnet list package --vulnerable --use-transitive` command **only lists** vulnerabilities found on your dependencies, if a vulnerability is found within your application the dotnet CLI won't thrown any kind of error, which means that there is not a native way to stop the execution of a pipeline if a vulnerability is found.

 But that's no excuse at all, because you can check for any known NuGet vulnerability and break the pipeline execution with just a couple of lines of bash script.